How to Build a Talent Pipeline

 Be sure to provide a call to action, like a form or text message opt-in, to help interested candidates connect with you.

 Now it’s time to reach out to the candidates you’ve zeroed in on for your talent pipeline.
-But rather than prompting them to apply for a specific position, your approach should be focused on learning more about them: their skills, their career objectives, and what they’re looking for in their ideal employer.
+But rather than prompting them to apply for a specific position, your approach should focus on learning more about them: their skills, career objectives, and what they’re looking for in their ideal employer.
 How can you become the employer of choice for their next career move?

 Use a tool like an applicant tracking system to record what you learn and build increasingly insightful profiles on each candidate in your pipeline.